 To help spur progress, the water board in 2023 proposed a set of rules that would allow recycled water to be introduced directly into drinking water.
 Current rules require it to first enter a reservoir or an aquifer before it can flow to taps.

 Learn more about the current process of recycling water in this video.

 The proposed process, as described by CalMatters’ environment reporter, Rachel Becker, would require many steps to remove chemicals and pathogens that remain in sewage after it has already undergone traditional treatment:

 “It is bubbled with ozone, chewed by bacteria, filtered through activated carbon, pushed at high pressures through reverse osmosis membranes multiple times, cleansed with an oxidizer like hydrogen peroxide and beamed with high-intensity UV light.
 Valuable minerals, such as calcium, that were filtered out are restored.
 And then, finally, the wastewater is subjected to the regular treatment that all drinking water currently undergoes.”

-Cities, farms, and industries are using recycled water as an alternative for a wide variety of not-potable and potable uses (treated drinking water for consumption).
-Non-potable uses include:
+Beyond drinking water, cities, farms and industries use recycled water as an alternative for a wide variety of uses, including:

-For different uses of water, there are different levels of treatment.
-The extent of treatment —secondary, tertiary or advanced —is determined by the initial quality of the water, the end-use application and state laws.
+The extent of treatment —secondary, tertiary or advanced — depends on the quality of the water, the end-use application and state laws.